 And any other information that your contingent workforce needs to be successful.
 To help prevent messages from slipping through the cracks, host syncs at least once a week to connect on work in progress and what’s next.

-Most businesses seek out contingent workforces to avoid the costs and commitment of hiring employees.
-Though contingent workers are a cost-effective and flexible form of labor, you should foster a long-term relationship with everyone that you enjoy working with.
+Most businesses opt for contingent workforces to save on costs and reduce hiring commitments.
+While contingent workers are a flexible and cost-effective labor option, it’s beneficial to develop long-term relationships with those you enjoy working with.

-Even if you only need a service temporarily, you never know when you’re going to need help with the same kind of work again.
-If a tangible project needs to be updated or your need for a service reemerges, it’s much easier to resume working with someone who already knows your business than a brand new person.
+Even if you only need a service temporarily, you never know when you'll need help with the same type of work again.
+If a tangible project needs updating or your need for a service arises again, it’s much easier to work with someone who already understands your business than to start with a new person.

-We have many clients who have ended our virtual assistant services while they dealt with business challenges and returned when the need for our service reemerged.
-Since we’re familiar with their business, we’re able to deliver value much faster than if they had gone with a new provider.
+We have many clients who have discontinued our virtual assistant services during their business challenges and returned when they needed our help again.
+Since we understand their business, we can provide value much faster than a new provider could.

 Investing extra time to find outsourcing providers who understand your needs and align with your values will reduce the amount of time you have to spend managing your contingent workforce and ensure that you have access to high-quality support whenever you need it.

 Contingent workforce management is time-consuming.
-In addition to the steps above, you also have to prepare for many other factors that can create productivity barriers and business risks.
+In addition to the steps above, you also need to prepare for many other factors that can cause productivity barriers and pose business risks.

-For example, what happens when the individual you’re working with can’t accommodate ebbs and flows in your business, or they have to take off time for personal reasons?
-Their work either isn’t going to get done, or someone on your team is going to have to pick up the slack.
-Both options can unexpectedly hinder your team’s productivity and reduce some of the benefits of leveraging contingent workers.
+For example, what happens when the person you’re working with can’t handle fluctuations in your business, or they need to take time off for personal reasons?
+Their work may not get completed, or someone on your team will have to cover for them.
+Both situations can unexpectedly hurt your team’s productivity and diminish some of the advantages of using contingent workers.

 The easiest way to leverage a contingent workforce is to hire a managed service that takes full responsibility for the workers supporting you.